Mayor of Dipolog: History

-In 1912, the Governor of the Department of Mindanao and Sulu, General John "Black Jack" Pershing granted the petition of separating Dipolog from Dapitan (which Dipolog was a barrio of since it was reverted to such in 1904), and reorganize as a municipality again.
-As Dipolog was being created as a municipality in 1913, Municipal President of Dapitan Pascual Tan Martinez, a citizen of Dipolog, was appointed as the Municipal President of Dipolog.
+In 1912, the Governor of the Department of Mindanao and Sulu, General John "Black Jack" Pershing granted the petition to separate Dipolog from Dapitan (which Dipolog was a barrio of since it was reverted to such in 1904), and reorganize as a municipality again.
+As Dipolog was made a municipality in 1913, Municipal President of Dapitan Pascual Tan Martinez, a citizen of Dipolog, was appointed as the Municipal President.

-Republic Act No. 5520, the Charter of the City of Dipolog was signed by Philippine President Ferdinand Marcos on June 23, 1969, and Dipolog became a city on January 1, 1970.
+Republic Act No. 5520, the Charter of the City of Dipolog, was signed by Philippine President Ferdinand Marcos on June 23, 1969, and Dipolog became a city on January 1, 1970.
 Felicisimo Herrera, who was Municipal Mayor since 1963, became City Mayor on the day of its cityhood.

 Functions and duties

 The Local Government Code of 1991 outlines the functions and duties of the city mayor as follows: